-People who regularly use coffee percolators at home or while traveling, say they make some of the best tasting coffee they have ever had, anywhere.
+PurelyCoffeeBeans knows that people who regularly use coffee percolators at home or while traveling, say they make some of the best tasting coffee they have ever had, anywhere, as Joanne will testify later.

-Can brewing your coffee in a percolator pot, either a stove top percolator or one of the electric percolators really give you a better tasting brew?
+The featured percolator is an antique model used on a portable gas stove, looks like on an outdoors excursion into woods.
+Can brewing your coffee in a percolator pot, either a stove top percolator or one of the electric percolators, really give you a better tasting brew?

 Whether you select an electric percolator or a stove top model, the set up and brewing is identical for both types of coffee percolators.